AdobeDocs/commerce-cloud-service.en/help/cloud-guide/application/php-settings.md

 In your repository, add the `php.ini` file to the root of the application (the repository root).

->[!NOTE]
+>[!TIP]
 >
->Configuring PHP settings improperly can cause issues.
-We recommend only advanced administrators set these options.
+>Configuring PHP settings improperly can cause issues, so only advanced administrators should set these options.

 ### Increase PHP memory limit